Last updated on March 12, 2026

 #1.
 Skyshroud Claim

 Anything that goes for Nature's Lore goes double for Skyshroud Claim.
-This can be especially powerful in decks running three or more colors since you can fetch dual and tri-lands that likely gets you every color you need.
+This can be especially powerful in decks running three or more colors since you can fetch dual and tri-lands that likely gets you every color you need, and the lands even come in untapped.

 Best Green Ramp Payoffs